“Hi, how can I help you?”

 Not only do they understand whatever the user requests, from simple to complex, but they also remember conversations with previous users and improve their responses based on the context, can anticipate follow-up questions, or even generate and send suggestions for customer’s next need on the basis of previous cases.

 Enterprise chatbots can be specifically and finely tailored to requirements.
 Here are some features you will want to consider as you work through your chatbot project.

 The shorter the path to information, the better.
-To do so, you need to implement a chatbot which can be accessible from multiple channels such as your website, Facebook, WhatsApp, and wherever else users or customers interact with you.
+To do so, you need to implement a chatbot that can be accessed from multiple channels such as your website, Slack, WhatsApp, and wherever else users or customers interact with you.
 Manage all these discussions through a single platform.

 Chatbots can serve different aspects of a business.
 Whether you want to help customer department, support the HR department or boost sales, you need a chatbot able to integrate with related third-party software: CRM software, Human Resource Information Systems (HRIS), or billing systems etc. By doing so, you open the gates for information to circulate easily from each third party to the bot to the person asking the question.

 Most customer interactions can be handled without a human agent, but technology cannot yet replace live agents in all cases.
 When complex cases arise, or when someone just wants to talk to a human, enterprise chatbots need to be able to transfer the conversation – including history and any other useful information – to a real agent.

 - User friendly

 It is axiomatic that good design improves user experience.
 Chatbots do not offer many options in terms of flexibility in design but simply put, having an accessible and user-friendly platform will make the chatbot more pleasing to use.
 For instance, you want to have a chatbot that is going to display nicely on all types of devices, or that makes content easier to digest by avoiding long text blocs, or at most basic merely has a comfortable color scheme.

 - Analytics and continuous learning